 When I was a little girl it was the adults’ job to carry the weight of the world on their shoulders.
 I was led to believe that there was always a pot of gold to find at the end of the rainbow.
 Fast forward thirty years, and the amount of darkness that children are exposed to overflows most of us with disbelief.
 As teachers we have always celebrated the unique quirks of the children in our classroom, but they need us now, more than ever.
 Your classroom (virtual or brick and mortar!) may be the only place in their lives that encourages kindness, compassion and hope.

-It takes WORK to build character, so let’s get started!
+Alright, it takes WORK to build character, time to get started!

 A character trait that I deem most essential to portray and to teach is optimism.
 This is a vocabulary word that should be included on every classroom word wall!

 Specifically students in the upper elementary grades have often outgrown the self-assurance they felt in years past.
 They are very self conscious of what others are doing and often doubt their own abilities.
 They look to others for reassurance and lack the ability to believe in themselves.
 Believing in yourself and staying optimistic when something doesn’t come easily for you is truly a trait that everyone needs .

 🎥 Here is great video to introduce the word optimistic.
 It includes some questions at the end to spark a class conversation about this character trait vocabulary word!

 Once introduced, spend time showing students good examples of other children who have faced adversity and had an optimistic outlook.

 Ish by Peter H. Reynolds